colinkahn/resume/colin-kahn-resume.md

 - Developed product features for backend microservices
     - Technologies used: Clojure, Kafka, Datomic, GraphQL, QuickFIXJ
-- Developed and designed the internal broker dealer operations frontend application
+- Developed and designed the internal broker-dealer operations frontend application
     - Technologies used: ClojureScript, re-frame, Storybook, Ant design system
     - Worked with product to create mocks in Storybook for fast iteration with stakeholders
     - Utilized feature flags for short cycle time